simplySimple-cs16/flutter_projects/projects_readme.txt

         the child widget using the yellow light bulb.
     - Working with flat button which already has a padding for its child widget so if its child was already padded then remove the pading for it
-    - Flat Button has on pressed property which is defined by a void callback fucntion which has a syntax (){//your code}
+    - Flat Button has on pressed property which is defined by a void callback function which has a syntax (){//your code}
         i.e. it is an anonymous function, function without name
     - Print message in the run window using print();
     - Hot reload accomodate the changes only under the build() function and not outside it